 To calm your fears and give you the energy to face the forms ahead, we’ve broken down exactly what you need to do to fill out your FAFSA.
 Let’s take a look!

 Your FSA ID — an account that allows you to access the FAFSA form and other important services — is the first thing you need to fill out your FAFSA.

 This crucial first step only involves a quick visit to the FSA ID webpage to create an account.
-Since you might need to wait for a couple of days for your FSA ID to be active and ready for use, it’s a solid idea to complete this step as soon as possible to avoid any potential delays.
+Since you might need to wait a couple of days for your FSA ID to be active and ready to use, it’s a solid idea to complete this step as soon as possible to avoid any potential delays.

 Good to know: Either way, you have to set up your personal FSA account (your parents can’t create your FSA ID for you).

 What You’ll Need to Fill Out the FAFSA